-In 2018, an estimated 405,000 people died of malaria—most were young children in sub-Saharan Africa - even though it is both preventable and curable.
-Zambia is a high-transmission country with 30-40% of the population infected.
-Since 42% of the population lives in extreme poverty, they cannot afford nets, leading to 1/3 of homes not having even 1 mosquito net.
-It is critical to provide these nets, as malaria can be fatal for vulnerable populations such as people living with HIV.
+In 2019, an estimated 409,000 people died of malaria, even though it is both preventable and curable.
+Sub-Saharan Africa accounting for 94% of malaria cases and deaths.
+Zambia is one of 20 countries with the highest malaria incidence and mortality worldwide.
+Zambia also has high prevalence of HIV, which increases risk due to co-infection rates between HIV, TB, and malaria.
+Since 42% of the population lives in extreme poverty, they cannot afford mosquito nets, which are a low-cost, easy, and effective way to prevent malaria.
+It is critical to provide these nets, as malaria can be fatal for vulnerable populations such as children under five, pregnant women, and people living with HIV.

 This is the continuation of a project we began funding annually in 2014.

 7,000 long-lasting, insecticide-treated nets distributed in 5 urban and rural communities in Zambia.
 This will benefit 25,000-50,0000 people, as 1 net can sleep up to 4 children or 2 adults.
 POL will provide education on malaria prevention and a demonstration on the proper use, storage and re-treatment of nets.